 Lastly, the expression is found at Hosea 3:5, which reads: “Afterwards the sons of Israel will come back and certainly look for Jehovah their God, and for David their king; and they will certainly come quivering to Jehovah and to his goodness in the final part of the days.”

-Hosea’s prophecy compliments what the prophecy in Jeremiah concerning “David,” which, of course, is a reference to Jesus Christ at his arrival.
+Hosea’s prophecy compliments the prophecy in Jeremiah concerning “David,” which, of course, is a reference to Jesus Christ after his arrival.

 Contrary to the Watchtower’s teaching, the world-ending finale known as the final part of the days has not commenced yet.
-But every indication is that the great tempest of Jehovah is about to be unleashed.
+But let us not suppose that the great tempest of Jehovah is far off either.